nchah/tech-graph/README.md

 The company and product logos in the visualization were collected from various web sources, with the majority coming from Wikipedia.

 The first implementation was in Python using the `matplotlib` and `networkx` libraries.
 However, the resulting static pngs didn't have the interactiveness that make some nice visualizations all the more impactful.
 For that, I switched the stack to use JavaScript and the [D3.js](https://d3js.org/) library.
+Some of the checkboxes on the page make use of [Material Design Lite](https://github.com/google/material-design-lite) elements.

 ## Limitations

 It's worth pointing out where this graph falls short.

 - Currently, only American tech companies are represented in the graph.
-In future updates, other notable companies should also be added.
+In future updates, other notable entities will also be added.
 - Temporality is not represented in the graph.
 That is, changes in ownership of companies/products over time are not depicted here.
 - As mentioned already, the graph does not show all products and services offered by a company.
 - (Unintentional) bias will be present in the graph.
 How and why certain nodes are linked as they are is certainly open to discussion.
 This is similar to the ontological questions in how knowledge is represented in knowledge graphs.